Discovery of Two Highly Scattered Pulsars from Image-Based Circular Polarization Searches with the Australian SKA Pathfinder: Timing Analysis

 \subsection{Scattering Analysis}

-Using the co-added observations, we also investigated scattering characteristics of each source across frequency.
+Using the coadded observations, we also investigated scattering characteristics of each source across frequency.
 For this purpose, we divided the coadded observations into several frequency subbands depending on their S/N. For PSR~J1646$-$4451, the total S/N of the coadded profile was 76.
 We divided the data into three subbands of 844\,MHz each, centered at 1920\,MHz, 2765\,MHz, and 3609\,MHz.
 For PSR~J1837$-$0616, the coadded S/N was 150, and we used four subbands of 633\,MHz bandwidth, centered at 1810\,MHz, 2450\,MHz, 3080\,MHz, and 3710\,MHz.
-We fitted an exponential pulse broadening function convolved with a gaussian to each subband profile to extract the scattering timescale \( \tau_{\mathrm{sc}} \) at each frequency of the form:
+We fitted an exponential pulse broadening function convolved with a Gaussian to each subband profile to extract the scattering timescale \( \tau_{\mathrm{sc}} \) at each frequency of the form:

 where $I(\phi)$ represents the intensity as a function of pulse phase $\phi$, $I_0$ is the amplitude at reference phase $\phi_0$, and $\tau_{\mathrm{sc}}$ denotes the scattering timescale characterizing pulse broadening from multipath propagation through the interstellar medium.
-This model attributes the observed scattering tail to frequency-dependent dispersion effects in the ionized interstellar medium while assuming an intrinsic Gaussian pulse shape.
-The resulting frequency-dependent scattering timescales for both pulsars are presented in Figure \ref{fig:freq vs phase}.
+This model attributes the observed scattering tail to path-length differences introduced by small-scale electron-density inhomogeneities in the ionized interstellar medium while assuming an intrinsic Gaussian pulse shape.
+The resulting frequency-dependent scattering timescales for both pulsars are presented in Figure \ref{fig:scattering_fit}.